bids-standard/bids-specification/src/99-appendices/10-qmri.md

 # Radiofrequency (RF) field mapping

-Most qMRI methods are susceptible to the nonuniformities in the transmit (B1<sup>+</sup>) and/or receive (B1<sup>-</sup>) radiofrequency (RF) fields.
-Various (acquisition based) methods are available to derive maps of spatial variations in the B1<sup>+</sup> and B1<sup>-</sup> fields.
+Most qMRI methods are susceptible to nonuniformities in the transmit (B1<sup>+</sup>) and/or receive (B1<sup>-</sup>) radiofrequency (RF) fields.
+Various (acquisition based) methods are available to derive maps of spatial variations in the B1<sup>+</sup>
+and B1<sup>-</sup> fields.
 These maps are commonly used for the correction of qMRI estimation errors arising from the imperfections in the respective RF field.

 An approach similar to that used in anatomical MR images to group a set of input images intended for qMRI application (`grouping suffix`) is applied for the inputs of B1<sup>+</sup> and B1<sup>-</sup> RF field mapping.
 Note that these images do not convey substantial structural information by design.
 Therefore, both inputs and outputs of RF field maps are stored in the `fmap` folder.

 ## Grouping suffixes for RF field mapping